Homeward Bound is a play, a film and an educational resource performed by two actors and professionally directed.

 About the playwright

-The playwright, Brian Daniels, has developed the play by drawing on the original content of the letters to represent Lesley and Seth's experiences, with some generalisation to support wider applicability.
+The playwright, Brian Daniels, has developed the play by drawing on the original content of the letters to share Lesley and Seth's experiences and to help people especially healthcare professionals to reflect on their personal practice.

-Brian has also written and adapted 'Don't Leave Me Now', a play about early onset dementia and 'Bounce Back Boy' about young people and palliative care.
+Brian has also written 'Bounce Back Boy' about young people and palliative care, which is also available via Hospice UK.